Artypoul/demo.itecho.ru/README.md

 ## Documentation

-The documentation for the Material Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/material-dashboard/?ref=readme-mdr).
+The documentation for the Material Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/material-dashboard/?ref=readme-mdpr).

 ### What's included

 Within the download you'll find the following directories and files:

 ```
-material-dashboard-react
+material-dashboard-2-pro-react
     ├── public
     │   ├── apple-icon.png
     │   ├── favicon.png